Minneapolis teen 'humbled' to receive national Courage Award for filming George Floyd's killing by police

 "With remarkable steadiness, Darnella carried out the expressive act of bearing witness, and allowing hundreds of millions around the world to see what she saw," Nossel added.
 "Without Darnella's presence of mind and readiness to risk her own safety and well-being, we may never have known the truth about George Floyd's murder."

-Frazier is “humbled to receive this award and very grateful,” said Kelley Bass Jackson, a public relations specialist who is assisting the teen’s family navigate her unintended presence in the public spotlight.
-“And she’s grateful for PEN America for thinking of her.”
+Frazier is "humbled to receive this award and very grateful," said Kelley Bass Jackson, a public relations specialist who is assisting the teen's family in navigating her unintended presence in the public spotlight.
+"And she's grateful for PEN America for thinking of her."

 The video quickly spread across social media and led to protests around the world.
 Chauvin, who is white, and three other fired officers are awaiting trial on various murder and manslaughter charges in connection with the Black man's death.